ABOUT CHARLIE.

 Education.
 I earned my B.A. at Miami University, where I double majored in Psychology and Anthropology.
 During my undergraduate studies, I also spent a semester as a Junior Visiting Research Fellow at the Leverhulme Centre for Evolutionary Studies in the Biological Anthropology Department at the University of Cambridge.
 Soon thereafter, I gained some experience with primatology by conducting fieldwork within the Yasuní National Park in the Ecuadorian Amazon and by studying allomaternal behavior in the Western Lowland Gorillas (Gorilla gorilla gorilla) at the Cincinnati Zoo.
 I then earned my M.S. and Ph.D. in Social Psychology from Florida State University.
 While completing my doctoral studies, I also spent a few years as a Visiting Research Fellow in the Management and Organizations Department at Northwestern University’s Kellogg School of Management.

-Current Position.
-I am an Assistant Professor of Management and Organizations at the University of Michigan’s Ross School of Business.
-In addition to conducting research with my EPOCH team, I teach business majors about the psychological and interpersonal processes underlying organizational behavior.
-The two primary courses I teach at the undergraduate level are Behavioral Theory of Management (MO 300) and Leadership in Organizations (MO 321).
-I also have taught Leadership Development (MO 621) to MBA students and participate in cocurricular programming events put on by the Sanger Leadership Center.
+Academic Positions.
+Before joining HEC Paris, I was an Assistant Professor of Management and Organizations at the University of Michigan Ross School of Business.
+While in that role, I taught business majors about the psychological and interpersonal processes underlying organizational behavior.
+The two primary courses I taught at Ross were Behavioral Theory of Management (MO 300) and Leadership in Organizations (MO 321).
+I also taught Leadership Development (MO 621) to MBA students and participated in cocurricular programming events put on by the Sanger Leadership Center.

 Outside of Work.
 In my free time, I enjoy spending time with my husband, Patrick, and our three (very spoiled) cats.
-I also love trail running, reading fantasy novels (Neil Gaiman is my current favorite), and spending time in nature.
-For travel, I enjoy taking dispersed camping trips to various national and state parks.
-Since moving to Ann Arbor, Patrick and I have made several trips up north to visit the beautifully remote Upper Peninsula.
-As an animal lover, I also get a lot of satisfaction out of helping local wildlife: I volunteer with a licensed wildlife rehabilitator that takes in orphaned and injured wildlife (primarily raccoons), nurses them back to health, and then re-releases them to the wild.
+I also love running, reading fantasy novels (Neil Gaiman is my current favorite), and spending time in nature.
+For travel, I enjoy taking dispersed camping trips to various national parks.
+When I lived in the US, Patrick and I made several trips up north to visit the beautifully remote Upper Peninsula of Michigan.
+As an animal lover, I get a lot of satisfaction out of helping wildlife: While in Michigan, I volunteered with a licensed wildlife rehabilitator that took in orphaned and injured wildlife (primarily raccoons), nursed them back to health, and then re-released them to the wild.
+Once I am more settled in France, I hope to find a similar, animal-centered volunteer opportunity.

 Patrick and I hiking Panorama Ridge in British Columbia, Canada